Home » Weather Instruments: What Each One Measures and How They Work

 Instrument Accuracy: What to Expect

 Consumer weather instruments are not laboratory devices.
 Every sensor has a specified accuracy tolerance — the range within which its readings are expected to be correct.
-Understanding these tolerances helps you interpret your readings realistically.
+Understanding these tolerances helps you interpret your readings realistically and choose sensors that match your needs.

 Thermometer±2°F±0.5°FRadiation shield required for outdoor accuracy